Bitcoin

 How Does Bitcoin Work?

 Bitcoin is a large (and sometimes complex) topic.
-Here is a brief and engaging video from one of my favorite educators that simply and elegantly lays out how Bitcoin works under-the-hood:
+Here is a brief and engaging video from one of my favorite educators that simply and elegantly lays out how Bitcoin works under-the-hood, though you don't need to know all of these details to use Bitcoin.

 How to Use Bitcoin?

-If you would like to learn more, here is the original whitepaper on the Lightning Network:
+If you would like to learn more, you can check out the original white paper on the Lightning Network below.

 lightning-network-jacoblyman.com.pdf